vmware/vks-image-builder/README.md

 [supported-version.txt](supported-version.txt) holds information about the kubernetes release version supported.

 [supported-context.json](supported-context.json) holds information about the context for the supported Kubernetes versions which includes supported OS targets along with the artifacts container image URL.
-This file will be updated when a new Kubernetes version is supported by the **vSphere Tanzu** team.
+This file will be updated when a new Kubernetes version is supported by the **vSphere Kubernetes Service** team.

 ## Make targets